 We may collect, hold, use and disclose information for the following purposes and personal information will not be further processed in a manner that is incompatible with these purposes:

 - Disclosure of personal information to third parties

 We may disclose personal information to:

 third party service providers for the purpose of enabling them to provide their services, including (without limitation) IT service providers, data storage, hosting and server providers, ad networks, analytics, error loggers, debt collectors, maintenance or problem-solving providers, marketing or advertising providers, professional advisors and payment systems operators.

-Blogs of War and Covert Contact currently utilize the following companies for hosting.
+Blogs of War and Covert Contact currently utilize the following companies for hosting and analytics.

 Blogs of War and Covert Contact do not serve ads or participate in affiliate programs.

 The personal information we collect is stored and processed in United States, or where we or our partners, affiliates and third-party providers maintain facilities.
 By providing us with your personal information, you consent to the disclosure to these overseas third parties.